Brittdrog/Drogemoller_lab_website/content/authors/slyle/_index.md

 superuser: true

 # Role/position (add your position)
-role: Co-op Student
+role: Sarah Lyle <br> Co-op Student

 # Organizations/Affiliations (add your name and web address, if you have one)
-organizations:
+#organizations:
-- name: Sarah Lyle
+#- name: Sarah Lyle

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
 bio: Sarah is a Genetics Honour Co-op Student at the University of Manitoba.